Will County Divorce Tax Issues Attorneys

 Likewise, the payment and receipt of spousal maintenance may have tax implications as well.
 Maintenance payments are considered tax-deductible for the payor spouse, and are taxable income for the recipient.
 Unallocated support, which combines non-taxable child support and taxable maintenance into a single revenue stream, will also affect the tax liabilities of each party.
 Whether you are required to make payments or are receiving them, the attorneys at the Davi Law Group are equipped to help you understand the possible tax benefits available in either situation.

 If you would like more information regarding the potential tax considerations in your divorce, contact our office at 815-582-4901.
 We offer a no-charge introductory consultation so that you can meet with our team and discuss your case, a value of approximately $325.00.
 You will receive an honest assessment of your situation and our attorneys will work with you in determining the best course of action.
-Call to schedule your appointment today at one of our four convenient locations.
+Call to schedule your appointment today at one of our five convenient office locations.